LLNL/LaSDI/README.md

 (Check each script for file locations.
 If running on Lassen, you can access my files for interpolations/models.
 For producing your own results, make sure the file names are consistent)

 To generate results, run Build_<*>.ipynb (1D/2D Burgers) or import VISIT files from various MFEM examples and train models using Train_<*>.ipynb.
 These results might not be the most accurate because of the lack of lots of training data.
-If you wish to consider more data but do not want to build/train the models, contact me for the file locations.
+If you wish to consider more data but do not want to build/train the models, contact me for the file locations
-*Note the "..._local_compare.ipynb" files use more testing points.
-Contact me if you have trouble getting to the file locations.

 If you wish to compile your own results, modify the Build_<*>.ipynb (1D/2D Burgers) or import VISIT files from various MFEM examples.